ErpNetDocs/tech/modules/logistics/inventory/how-to/reconciliation-based-counts.md

    ![pictures](pictures/function_warnings.png)

-2. If all conditions are met, new product lines will be created in the **Lines** panel of the reconciliation order.
+2. If all conditions are met, new product lines will be created in the **Lines** panel of the reconciliation.

    ![pictures](pictures/summed_quantities.png)